Overview

 Data Source Where the values live (taxonomy, custom field, post attribute)

-Placeholder text The default text that appears within the input box.
-Note: this text is translatable with the facetwp_i18n hook, or with a translation plugin or gettext filter.
+Placeholder text The placeholder text that appears within the input box (default: “Start typing”).
+Note: this text is translatable with the facetwp_i18n hook.
+The default text is also translatable with a translation plugin or gettext filter.

 Customize the result limit